Octoban: History

 Octobans were introduced by Tama Drums in 1978, and endorsed by Billy Cobham, at that time one of the most popular drummers who had switched to Tama drums.
 Tama octobans were made with fiberglass using a patented molding process.
 The naked shells were then painted in black lacquer (the raw color is something close to light brown, visible inside the shell where not completely painted).
 Since they were designed as rack toms the attachment was different from that used on regular tom toms - basically the same one used for concert toms.
 The rims were shaped to expose the maximum possible head area to the stick, since a 6" diameter is not easy to hit reliably.
 The lugs (4) were the same model used for the Swingstar series drum kits of the same period.
 The shell was 6" across (150 mm outside diameter), and the thickness was 5 mm, though the very first series may have been 4 mm as advertised.
-A variation was produced in the late 1970s using plexiglas instead of fiberglass for the shell construction; the plexiglas was considerably more fragile.
+A variation was produced in the late 1970s using plexiglass instead of fiberglass for the shell construction; The plexiglas was considerably more fragile.
 During the 1978-1984 period, Tama offered the complete 8-piece set or two sub-sets of four pieces each, low pitch (i.e. longest) and high pitch.
 Some famous drummers used the low pitch set, for example Stewart Copeland throughout the Police period.
 The dimensions of the low-pitch set of shells were the following (length mm, edge to edge): 810, 733, 667, 607.
 The high pitch set was dimensioned as follows: 552, 498, 455, 411 mm.
 All had a 6-inch diameter.
 In 1985 Tama modified the octobans by reducing the length of the shells.
 The low-pitch-only set was discontinued because they had proved difficult to transport on stage.
 The lengths available in 2023 are the following: 600, 536, 472, 443, 390, 343, 301, 280 (mm).
 The lug design has been modified from the original, and though the batter skin is still clear it no longer has the black dot.
 The different lengths of the cylinders give each drum its distinct tone.

 The term octoban has since become a generic trademark used to refer to such sets of narrow-diameter tube drums.